-Ever since their arrival on the world stage Pink Diamonds have thrilled, seduced and inspired connoisseurs from around the world.
+Ever since their arrival on the world stage, pink diamonds have thrilled, seduced and inspired connoisseurs from around the world.
 Being the rarest and most valuable natural commodity on earth.

-Pink Diamond Origin
+Pink Diamonds Origin

-The story of the Argyle pink diamond is almost as captivating as the rare gem itself.
+The story of the pink diamond is almost as captivating as the rare gem itself.
 Across the breadth of 1.6 billion years, on a journey from the Earth’s centre, the most intriguing diamond in history emerges, with an exquisite beauty that is both regal and mesmerizing.
-The Argyle pink diamond’s spectacular outback origin can be seen in this marvel that depicts every shade of the desert sunset, from a cherry blossom pink, a soft rose, an alluring violet to a dramatic red.
+The Australian pink diamond’s spectacular outback origin can be seen in this marvel that depicts every shade of the desert sunset, from a cherry blossom pink, a soft rose, an alluring violet to a dramatic red.

-Argyle Pink Diamond Colour Grading
+Pink Diamonds Colour Grading

-The three attributes, which determine the colour grade of a Pink Diamond, are:
+The three attributes, which determine the colour grade of a pink diamond, are:

-Just like in the white diamond world will always sell for a premium over a traditional or modified fancy shape.
+Just like in the white diamond world, Round brilliant shape will always sell for a premium over a traditional or modified fancy shape.
 This is because of their additional cutting wastage.
 Logically most people think that a round cut is the best option to invest in, this concept is an interesting one as ADI has found over the past 11 years that round pink diamonds up to 0.39ct will always be a fantastic investment but round pink diamonds larger than 0.50ct will generally return a lower profit margin due to the initial higher purchase price.
 There are also fewer buyers at the top end of the pink diamond price market.

 Rare and Luxurious Investments